Overview of PhD Program

 PH.410.686 | Advanced Quantitative Methods in The Social and Behavioral Sciences: A Practical Introduction | 4 |

-School of Public Health course listings for courses in HBS and other departments: https://www.jhsph.edu/courses/
+School of Public Health course listings for courses in HBS and other departments.

 Additional Requirements in Methodological Training

-In addition to the specific required courses listed above, students are required to complete, prior to their preliminary oral examination, at least one course in each of four areas of methodological training in the social and behavioral sciences: quantitative methods (QN), qualitative methods (QL), evaluation methodologies (EV), and methods applications specific to the social and behavioral sciences (SBS).
-These courses should be taken for letter grade and not on a Pass/Fail basis.
+In addition to the specific required courses listed above, students are required to complete, prior to their preliminary oral examination, at least one HBS course in each of four areas of methodological training in the social and behavioral sciences: quantitative methods (QN), qualitative methods (QL), evaluation methodologies (EV), and methods applications specific to the social and behavioral sciences (SBS).
+HBS courses are easily identified by the 410-course number prefix.
+These courses should be taken for a letter grade and not on a Pass/Fail basis.
 From the menu of courses listed below, students should carefully choose methods training by considering both their previous training and future research goals.
 Departmental faculty should be consulted as needed.

-One course in each of the four areas is considered the minimum; students are encouraged to build their methodological expertise in all areas relevant to their proposed thesis activities and scientific areas of interest.
+One HBS course in each of the four areas is considered the minimum; students are encouraged to build their methodological expertise in all areas relevant to their proposed thesis activities and scientific areas of interest.
 It is valuable for students to seek both breadth and depth in methods training.
 Therefore, we strongly recommend that students also elect an area of methodological focus and take multiple courses (3 or more) in this area.
-We additionally recommend that all students take at least two courses in Qualitative area.
+Not all courses in an area of methodological focus need to be in HBS.
+Whatever one’s area of methodological focus, we recommend that all students take at least two courses in the Qualitative area (with at least one being in HBS).

-Students who would like to propose taking a methods course not currently listed in lieu of the listed courses may, with their adviser’s consent, request such a substitution in writing to the doctoral program director.
+Students who would like to propose taking a methods course not currently listed in lieu of the listed courses may, with their adviser’s consent, request such a substitution in writing using the "Petition for Course Waiver or Substitution" form in My Portfolio.

 Code | Title | Credits |